SeaJayye/maui-capstone/README.md

 - **Responsive Design**:

-    - Adapts to different screen sizes
+    - Adapts to varying screen sizes using grids and stack layouts

+    - Optimized for both portrait and landscape orientations